- Jun 27, 2023

 - 150 b/w illus.

-Unnatural Selection is a stunningly illustrated book about selective breeding — the ongoing transformation of animals at the hand of man.
+Unnatural Selection is a stunningly illustrated book about selective breeding—the ongoing transformation of animals at the hand of man.
 More important, it’s a book about selective breeding on a far, far grander scale—a scale that encompasses all life on Earth.
 We’d call it evolution.

 This is more than just a book about pets and livestock, however.
 The revelation of Unnatural Selection is that identical traits can occur in all animals, wild and domesticated, and both are governed by the same evolutionary principles.
 As van Grouw shows, animals are plastic things, constantly changing.
-In wild animals the changes are usually too slow to see—species appear to stay the same.
+In wild animals, the changes are usually too slow to see—species appear to stay the same.
 When it comes to domesticated animals, however, change happens fast, making them the perfect model of evolution in action.

-Suitable for the lay reader and student, as well as the more seasoned biologist, and featuring more than four hundred breathtaking illustrations of living animals, skeletons, and historical specimens, Unnatural Selection will be enjoyed by anyone with an interest in natural history and the history of evolutionary thinking.
+Featuring more than four hundred breathtaking illustrations of living animals, skeletons, and historical specimens, Unnatural Selection will be enjoyed by anyone with an interest in natural history and the history of evolutionary thinking.